craigbuckler/statezx/README.md

 | syncing | manual or on page unload | automatic, real-time |
 | performance | good, but synchronous storage | good with asynchronous storage |

-In general, [stateZ](https://github.com/craigbuckler/statez) is a reasonable option for web sites with minimal storage requirements. stateZx may be preferable for more complex web apps.
+[stateZ](https://github.com/craigbuckler/statez) is a good option for web sites with minimal storage requirements. stateZx may be preferable for complex web apps storing large amounts of data.

 ## Installation